 Guyanese politics have historically been driven by ethnicity-based parties.
 For decades, the Guyanese people have aligned themselves to political parties based on a shared heritage.
 The largest ethnic group in Guyana is the Indo-Guyanese which accounts for 44% of the total population.
-The next largest ethnic group is the Afro-Guyanese at about 30%, another 17% of the population identifies as mixed heritage, and the final 9% are indigenous Guyanese (World Population Review, 2019).
+The next largest ethnic group is the Afro-Guyanese at about 30%; another 17% of the population identifies as mixed heritage, and the final 9% are indigenous Guyanese (World Population Review, 2019).
 Even before Guyana gained its independence in 1966, the ethnic groups were divided between those of Indo-Guyanese descent and those of Afro-Guyanese descent and began influencing the country’s politics.
 Guyana has been run for many years by either of these two parties.
 The left-wing People’s Progressive Party (PPP), was founded by Indo-Guyanese Cheddi Jagan in 1950 and featured a diverse group of leaders including Afro-Guyanese political leader, Forbes Burnham.
 The PPP party was created to unify the Guyanese people outside of racial lines, however, differences in political ideology led the group to split into two different factions.
 Burnham left the PPP and soon founded the People’s National Congress (PNC), of which a majority of the members were of Afro-Guyanese descent.
-The PPP’s demographics also became more homogenous with a large majority of members Indo-Guyanese.
-Not only did the two parties compete for national powerpower in the nation, but also dominated different aspects of the Guyanese government.
+The PPP’s demographics also became more homogenous with a large majority of members representing the Indo-Guyanese population.
+Not only did the two parties compete for national power, but also dominated different aspects of the Guyanese government.
 Due to the much larger Indo-Guyanese population, Jagan’s party, the PPP held power from 1992 to 2015.
 “During this time, the Indo-Guyanese came to have a particularly strong presence in the Guyanese bureaucracy, complementing their longstanding dominance of the business community, while the Guyanese Defense Force (GDF) and police have been dominated by Afro-Guyanese since their inception.”
 (Ellis, 2019).This rivalry for power was fueled through strict racial divisions for centuries.

-Some of the Guyanese people worry that their small nation will face similar consequences to those in neighboring Venezuela that left the national economy dependent on oil and eventually devastated the country.
+Some of the Guyanese people worry that their small nation will face similar consequences to those in neighboring Venezuela, that left the national economy dependent on oil and eventually devastated the country.
 Another concern is that Guyana’s administration is not “corruption-resistant” enough to manage such a sudden large influx of new money.
-On the other hand, the newly emerging oil empire out of Guyana could bring prosperity and a higher quality of life to the Guyanese people.
+On the other hand, the newly emerging oil empire of Guyana could bring prosperity and a higher quality of life to the Guyanese people.
 The government under Granger’s administration published a “green paper” in order to “advance the national discussion regarding how to manage the windfall” and “has begun building management and oversight mechanisms to deal knowledgeably with its commercial oil sector partners.
 It has also proposed a ‘natural resources’ sovereign wealth fund and has taken other steps to strengthen institutions” (Ellis, 2019).
 The coming elections will be essential in seeing what the future holds for Guyana’s citizens and its resources.
 The fragility of ethnicity-based politics and unified call to fight corruption may bring a new multi-ethnic political party to power, or racial divides will continue to infringe on Guyana’s democracy.